Media history of China: 1950s

+In 1950, approximately 1 million radio sets existed in China, mostly in bourgeois urban households.
+The PRC began establishing a radio reception network assigning "radio receptionists" in schools, army units, and factories.
+These receptionists organized group listening sessions and also transcribed and distributed written content of radio broadcasts.
+Through the practice of rooftop broadcasting, village criers using homemade megaphones would also relay the content of radio broadcasts.
+Radio receptionists and rooftop broadcasting remained a significant component of broadcasting practices until wireless broadcasting became widespread in the 1960s and 1970s.

+In April 1954, Language Learning became the first magazine periodical in China to switch completely from the traditional right-to-left vertical text style to left-to-right horizontal text.
+The first newspaper to also make the complete switch was Guangming Daily in 1955.

+In the 1950s and 1960s, Red Star Radios became one of the Four Big Things, important and desirable consumer goods that demonstrated an increase in Chinese standards of living.

 In 1956, the “Long-Range Plan for the Development of Science and Technology from 1956-1967” commissioned a group of scientists and researchers to develop computer technology for national defense.
 The Plan's goals included furthering radio, telecommunication, and atomic energy projects.
 Shortly thereafter, the first state-sanctioned computer development program began with the Chinese Academy of Sciences affiliated Beijing Institute of Computing Technology (ICT).

 In 1958, the first Chinese-made computer was developed by the Institute of Military Engineering at the University of Harbin as part of the ICT.
 The computer, dubbed the 901, was a vacuum-tube computer.
 The 901 was a copy of an earlier Soviet model.